corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/node-database.md

 ### Database Management Tool

 The database management tool is distributed as a standalone JAR file named `tools-database-manager-${corda_version}.jar`.
-It is intended to be used by Corda Enterprise node administrators who want more control over database changes made in production environments.
+It is intended to be used by Corda: Enterprise Edition  node administrators who want more control over database changes made in production environments.

 The following sections document the available subcommands suitable for a node operator or database administrator.